Freelancing software that helps you get paid faster.

 How to write a winning photographer bio in just 6 steps

-Creating a photographer bio or profile that presents your professional persona – in a way that will win you clients – involves more than you think.
+Creating a photographer bio or profile that presents your professional persona – in a way that will win you clients and help you when drafting scope of work templates or quote templates – involves more than you think.

 Users spend an average of 5.59 seconds looking at a website’s written content.
 This means, if you want to show your audience who you are, besides your gorgeous photos, you’ll have to make a great impression – fast.